nextgis/metrocell/data/stats/prediction/README.md

 ##### Note!
 Smoothed means that data was processed with smoothed database.
 No postfix raw data was used.
 ### _estimDf.csv_

-_alg_ : prediction algorithm [ 'lc','lcM','pc-union','pc-intersection','pc-maxCorrMinDelta' ]
+_alg_ : prediction algorithm [ 'lc','lcM','pc','pc-controls','pc-maxCorrMinDelta' ]

 __'lc'__  - by LAC-CID-NetworkType-NetworkGen

 __'lcM'__ - by LAC-CID-NetworkType-NetworkGen and neighbours

-__'pc'__ - by Power's Correlation. "union,intersection,maxCorrMinDelta" mean postprocessing method.
+__'pc'__ - by Power's Correlation. "controls" and "maxCorrMinDelta" mean the postprocessing method.

 _error_ : maximum distance from current point to the most remote predicted point [0,...)